sentenzo/tubic/README.md

 The application is packed in a single executable file with no dependencies (thanks to [pyinstaller](https://pypi.org/project/pyinstaller/)).

 The target OS is currently Windows ≥ 10.
 Though, there's no OS-dependent features or libs used, so you're free to try and build it on Linux.
+And of course you'll have to replace the `ffmpeg.exe` binary.

 </details>